shengyanli1982/events/README.md

 Why use `Events`?
 Because it is simple and easy to use, and it has no third-party dependencies.
 It is based pipline and callback functions.
 It is very suitable for use in task separation application.

 `Events` just regsiters functions for events, and then emits events.
 It is not care about the execution of the functions.
 It is up to you to decide how to execute the functions.
+Implement the `PipelineInterface` interface to process the events.

-You can use [`karta`](https://github.com/shengyanli1982/karta) to execute the functions in a separate task.
+You can use [`karta`](https://github.com/shengyanli1982/karta) to execute the functions in a separate task, beacuse [`karta`](https://github.com/shengyanli1982/karta) has implemented the `PipelineInterface` interface.

 # Advantage